 I combine time-tested ancestral wisdom with the latest clinical research to deliver actionable insights that are decades ahead of conventional wisdom.

-Human Performance Optimization
+Human Performance Maximization

-I like Malcolm Gladwell’s idea that subject matter expertise takes 10,000 practice hours.
+Malcolm Gladwell famously stated that subject matter expertise takes 10,000 hours of practice.
 But for most things, ~10,000 hours is too long.
-When it comes to biohacking and performing at my peak, I like efficiency.
-How can I achieve 80 percent mastery with 20 percent of the effort?
+When it comes to biohacking and living at the highest level, we care about efficiency.

 - Therapies & protocols